 Challenges inspire me.
 It's what I write about, what I thrive on.
-I'm a mom of three, musician, writer, and entrepreneur.
+I'm a mom of three, a musician, a writer, and an entrepreneur.

 This article does beg the question: Do wedding vows have to be serious to be meaningful?
 Given that the divorce rate is at 50%, I would argue that most people don't even remember what they said at the altar.

 If you are going to make a lifelong promise to someone, it would help to remember the words of your commitment right?
 This is why funny wedding vows are the perfect solution.